Skip to content

 • Implement global exception filters for centralized error handling

-• Handle async errors with try-catch blocks
+• Handle async errors with try-catch blocks; only translate errors you understand and re-throw the rest

 • Don't expose internal errors to clients